The A-Z of Typito

 The shelves are organized into these sections: My media, Stock Library, Text effects, Elements, Music Library, and Captions.

 An overlay is a Text effect, an element or image that can be added over the clips on the project timeline.
 You can assign in and out animations to overlays to enhance their appearance.
 Adding overlays does not alter the duration of your project.

 A blank placeholder/background that you can directly add overlays to when creating a video.

 The Playhead is a vertical line that represents the current position of the media.
-It allows you to identify the frame being edited, select a frame to work on, move from one point to the other on the timeline.
+It allows you to identify the frame being edited, select a frame to work on, and move from one point to the other on the timeline.

-Previously knows as: Timeline cursor
+Previously known as: Timeline cursor